gchure/phd/docs/src/chapter_02/section_05_results.md

 plasmids, resulting in highly variable and unconstrained copy numbers [@murphy2007; @murphy2010; @daber2009a; @daber2011a; @sochor2014].
 Instead,
 our approach relies on a foundation of previous work as depicted in
-@Fig:induction*types (C).
+@Fig:inducible_types (C).
 This includes work from our laboratory that used *E. coli* constructs based on components of the *lac* system to demonstrate how the Lac repressor (LacI) copy number $R$ and operator binding energy
-$\Delta\varepsilon*{RA}$ affect gene expression in the absence of inducer [@garcia2011]. @rydenfelt2014b extended the theory used in that work to the case of multiple promoters competing for a given transcription factor, which was validated experimentally by @brewster2014, who modified this system to consider expression from multiple-copy plasmids as well as the presence of competing repressor binding sites.
+$\Delta\varepsilon_{RA}$ affect gene expression in the absence of inducer [@garcia2011]. @rydenfelt2014b extended the theory used in that work to the case of multiple promoters competing for a given transcription factor, which was validated experimentally by @brewster2014, who modified this system to consider expression from multiple-copy plasmids as well as the presence of competing repressor binding sites.

    The present study extends this body of work by introducing three additional biophysical parameters – $\Delta\varepsilon_{AI}$, $K_A$, and $K_I$ – which capture the allosteric nature of the transcription factor and complement the results shown by @garcia2011 and @brewster2014.
 Although the current work